 Most of the time, people didn’t completely understand what he was trying to say.
 This is because the parables that Jesus shared always shocked them.
 These simple, shocking stories stuck with people.
 They were hard to forget.
 They almost always shattered some kind of misconception about the world, God, and how we should act toward one another.

-(Related: Why did Jesus speak in parables?)
+(Related resource: Why did Jesus speak in parables?)

 As young people, most of us learned these parables growing up.
 We know the stories before we even read them.
 Unfortunately, this means that we often forget about the shock-value of the stories.
 We miss the deeply surprising details and take the story for granted.